5.3. GPU and CUDA Boundaries

 -

-IEEE32Exec,FP32, runtimeFloat32, and native CUDAfloatare related by named bridges and assumptions, not by wishful thinking.
+IEEE32Exec,FP32, runtimeFloat32, and native CUDAfloatare related by named bridges and assumptions.

 When changing CUDA code, run at least: